EvergreenTheTree/dotfiles/fonts/README.md

 fonts
 =====

 These are my programming fonts.
-All of these fonts are openly licensed.
+All of these fonts are openly licensed and the licenses are included.

 # Installation